 The Impact of Water on Brow Lamination

-While you can swim with brow lamination, it’s important to take care of your brows to maximize the results.
+While you can swim with brow lamination, taking care of your brows is essential to maximize the results.

 Swimming With Laminated Brows: Precautions and Best Practices